57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

     a.push(1);
 }

-// use a 64 bit vector and do the same things, it will consume 682 CU let mut a Vec<u64> = Vec::new();
+// use a 64-bit vector and do the same things, it will consume 682 CU let mut a Vec<u64> = Vec::new();
 for _ in 0..10 {
     a.push(1);
 }

-// use a 8 bit vector and do the same things, it will consume 462 CU let mut a: Vec<u8> = Vec::new();
+// use an 8-bit vector and do the same things, it will consume 462 CU let mut a: Vec<u8> = Vec::new();
 for _ in 0..10 {
     a.push(1);